justingoncalves34/Cybersecurity_Journey/index.md

 ### Commonwealth Bank Intro to Cybersecurity Program (August 2024)
 - Worked as a **Cybersecurity Generalist** on Commonwealth Bank's **Fraud Detection and Response Team**, leveraging **Splunk** to analyze fraud patterns and manage phishing and malware incidents.
 - Conducted **penetration testing** on web applications, identifying critical vulnerabilities and delivering remediation strategies.

-### PwC Switzerland Cybersecurity Virtual Experience Program (August 2024)
-- Served as a **Cybersecurity Analyst and Consultant** on PwC’s **Cybersecurity Team**, performing risk assessments and aligning recommendations with **NIST** and **ISO/IEC 27001** standards.
-- Developed a **comprehensive defense strategy**, including network segmentation, firewall optimization, and risk management presentations for client stakeholders.

 [More projects, labs, programs, and experiences](Projects.md) will be added to my project portfolio as I continue to develop my skills and complete new work.